Watch past educational presentations and see live events in real time

 Join RISE Today

-August 17 - Deadline to register with RISE Registry for 2018 MIPS reporting
+September 30 - Deadline to complete initial integration with RISE for 2019 MIPS reporting

 January 31 - Deadline to request mapping refinement for 2018 MIPS Submissions